 Browse for the Result File of a Charge Battery Simulation.
 This result file is created by successfully running the BatteryDict commands Charge Battery or Charge Electrode.
 It contains all the necessary parameters.
 The parameters from the Constituent Materials, Solver and Output Options tab as well as the Boundary Conditions in Tangential Directions defined under the Experiment tab are used for the simulations in the GeoApp Battery Capacity Test.
 The other settings under the Experiment tab are replaced by a charging profile set according to the input parameters defined in the GeoApp dialog.

 Define the voltage range for the battery capacity test by entering Minimum Voltage and Maximum Voltage.
-Below the settings for the User Guide example are entered.
+Below the settings for the example are entered.

-Below the settings for the User Guide example are entered.
+Below the settings for for the example are entered.

 After successfully running the command, the result file created is opened in the GeoDict Result Viewer.